nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

 - Legacy driver

 We only need to run this code once.
-There is no need to remember any variables.
+i2c_config is used only once.
 SSD1306 and other device use the same frequency.
 __Please note that the maximum i2c clock frequency of SSD1306 is 400KHz.__
 Under ESP-IDF V5.2 or later, this project uses the new I2C driver, but there is an option to force the use of the legacy I2C driver.